GiuseppeSoriano/MoodPilot/Prototype/Documentation/Documentation.md

 ### 4.2.2.
 HSEmotionONNX

-HSEmotionONNX is a collection of ONNX-compatible models designed for efficient and accurate facial emotion recognition, developed by Andrey Savchenko during his research at HSE University and Sber AI Lab [@savchenko2023facial].
+HSEmotionONNX is a collection of ONNX-compatible models designed for efficient and accurate Facial Expression Recognition, developed by Andrey Savchenko during his research at HSE University and Sber AI Lab [@savchenko2023facial].
 These models were initially pre-trained on the VGGFace2 dataset for face identification and later fine-tuned on AffectNet, achieving state-of-the-art performance in recognizing both categorical emotions and valence-arousal dimensions.

 The library supports multiple lightweight models, including variations of EfficientNet, which balance accuracy and computational efficiency.
-Notably, the **enet_b0_8_best_vgaf** model demonstrates robust performance with accuracies of 61.32% for 8 emotion classes and 64.57% for 7 classes, with an average inference time of 59 \u00b1 26 ms and a model size of 16 MB.
-Similarly, the **enet_b2_8** model achieves higher accuracy (63.03% for 8 classes and 66.29% for 7 classes) but at the cost of increased computational demand, requiring 191 \u00b1 18 ms per inference and occupying 30 MB of memory.
+Notably, the **enet_b0_8_best_vgaf** model demonstrates robust performance with accuracies of 61.32% for 8 emotion classes and 64.57% for 7 classes, with an average inference time of 59 ± 26 ms and a model size of 16 MB.
+Similarly, the **enet_b2_8** model achieves higher accuracy (63.03% for 8 classes and 66.29% for 7 classes) but at the cost of increased computational demand, requiring 191 ± 18 ms per inference and occupying 30 MB of memory.
+The aforementioned results were obtained on the Samsung Fold 3 device with Qualcomm 888 CPU and Android 12.

 These models excel in scenarios requiring real-time emotion recognition on resource-constrained devices, such as mobile platforms and edge computing environments.
 Their efficiency is further enhanced by leveraging ONNX's cross-platform compatibility, allowing deployment across various frameworks and devices.
 The preferred model, **enet_b0_8_best_vgaf**, offers an optimal trade-off between speed and accuracy, making it suitable for applications where high frame rates and responsiveness are critical.